 The remainder of the current paper is organized as follows.
 The validation of the model is described in section 2.
-The physical problems, chlorine room dimensions details of and the Computational fluid dynamic (CFD)
+The chlorine physical problems, room dimensions details and of the Computational fluid dynamic (CFD)

 simulation are represented in section 3; also, the results and discussions of the effects of various temperatures, wind velocities, and ventilation are described in the next section.